AyushKatiyar13/report-gen/README.md

 - **Folder Structure**: Explains the directory and file organization of the project.
 - **Technologies Used**: Lists the technologies used in the project.
 - **Contributing**: Provides steps for contributing to the repository.

-You can replace placeholders like `https://github.com/AyushKatiyar13/report-gen.git` with actual information.